danfayal/ESP32memCARDlink/README.md

 # Limitations

-- You can only select a single .mcr or .bin file, with a maximum size of 128 KB.

-- Other common save formats are not supported.

 - You cannot edit save files directly.

 - PocketStation?
 Seriously?
 I can barely handle basic memory card operations.
-Forget it!
+Forget it! ( but you can give a try, changing the HTML code for this :)  )

 # TODO (maybe)